revanth83/revanth83.github.io/_posts/2026-04-04-Advanced_CATE_Estimation_approaches_Molak_chap10.md

+---
+layout: post
-# From Uplift Modeling to Counterfactual Explanations on a Public Experimental Dataset
+title: "Advanced CATE Estimation Approaches: From Uplift Modeling to Counterfactual Explanations"
+date: 2026-04-04 12:00:00 -0500
+---
 This notebook recreates the **main ideas and code patterns from Chapter 10 of *Causal Inference and Machine Learning* by Aleksander Molak**, but on a **different public dataset**.

 Instead of the Hillstrom email dataset used in the book, we will use the **LaLonde job-training experiment**, a classic randomized dataset that is publicly available.
 The goal is the same: